Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

 One of USB's biggest strengths is its widespread use in today's computers.

-While a FireWire port is often reserved solely for Macs, most computers (both Mac and PC) have at least a couple USB ports making it a safe choice for external hardware.
+While a FireWire port is often reserved solely for Macs, most computers (both Mac and PC) have at least a couple USB ports making it a safe and popular choice for external hardware.

-The term "FireWire" Apple's brand name for the standardized protocol called IEEE 1394.
+The term "FireWire" is Apple's brand name for the standardized protocol called IEEE 1394.

 The most widely supported version today is FireWire 400 (IEEE 1394a).